kudzaitsapo/kudzaitsapo/README.md

 My name is Kudzai Tsapo and :

-- 🔭 I’m currently working on `something awesome`
+- 🔭 I’m currently working on `something awesome` 😁
-- 🌱 I’m currently learning `Vue and React` :grin:
-- 👯 I’m looking to collaborate on `JAVA projects`
 - 💬 Ask me about `developing APIs with Flask, FlaskRestful, Spring Boot, and Express` :thinking:
-- 📫 How to reach me: kudzaitsapo@gmail.com [My twitter](https://twitter.com/kudzaitsapo)
+- 📫 How to reach me: kudzaitsapo@gmail.com
 - ⚡ Fun fact: `Did you know: The first oranges weren’t orange` :astonished: